vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 ### VSecM v0.24.0 (*codename: Draco*)

-**Feb 29, 2023 – Mar 27, 2023**
+**Feb 29, 2023 - Mar 27, 2023**

-To automate things and be able to dynamically follow issues better, from this point on we’ll label them and share the GitHub filter here, instead of outlining them one by one.
+To automate things and be able to dynamically follow issues better, from this point on we'll label them and share the GitHub filter here, instead of outlining them one by one.

 This iteration will be focused on demos and documentation.